Amitie10g/WebArchiveBOT/README.md

 ## Requirements

-* PHP 5.5 or HHVM 3.11.0 (and above) with PDO enabled, including the drivers to be used.
+* PHP 7.0 with PDO enabled, including the drivers to be used.

 ## Installation: